ShirshoDipto/blog-api/README.md

 ## Running Locally

-To run the API Repository locally, follow the instructions given in the [API Repository](https://github.com/ShirshoDipto/blog-api)
+To run the front-end locally, follow the instructions given in the [Front-end Repository](https://github.com/ShirshoDipto/blog-client)

 ### Clone Repository